 2. If I don’t show up in court, will there be a warrant for my arrest?

-In General Sessions Court, it is likely that a judge will issue a bench warrant for your arrest.
-In the magistrate or municipal courts, you could be found guilty in your absence and sentenced to jail time.
+If you were scheduled to appear in General Sessions Court and failed to appear, it is likely that a judge will issue a bench warrant for your arrest.
+If you were scheduled to appear in magistrate or municipal courts, you could be found guilty in your absence of whatever crime or infraction you were supposed to be there for and sentenced to jail time.

 3. Will I go to jail for failure to appear?